nginxinc/nginx-ingress-workshops/Rancher/labs/lab10/readme.md

     kubectl delete -f lab9/juiceshop-vs.yaml
     ```

-1. Try the new Virtual Server with incorrect TCP port defined:
+1. Try the new Virtual Server with incorrect TCP port defined.
+If you try to access JuiceShop application now, you see the `502 Bad Gateway` message:

     ```bash
     kubectl apply -f lab10/juice-port-bad-vs.yaml